openfaas-incubator/install-doks/README.md

 This guide is for provisioning a cluster manually, or with the new 1-Click Kubernetes Marketplace installer.

+The second part of this document is what will be presented to a user, just like the [page for Linkerd2](https://marketplace.digitalocean.com/apps/linkerd-beta).

 * [Sign-up as a new customer to get free credits](https://m.do.co/c/2962aa9e56a1)

 ## Manual provisioning of DOKS cluster via `doctl`